kellyjonbrazil/jc/README.md

 Local parser plugins are standard python module files.
 Use the [`jc/parsers/foo.py`](https://github.com/kellyjonbrazil/jc/blob/master/jc/parsers/foo.py) parser as a template and simply place a `.py` file in the `jcparsers` subfolder.

 Local plugin filenames must be valid python module names, therefore must consist entirely of alphanumerics and start with a letter.
-Local plugins may override default plugins.
+Local plugins may override default parsers.

 > Note: The application data directory follows the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html)